vfarcic/vfarcic.github.io/jx/jx-pr-demo.md

 git commit -m "This is a PR"

-git push --set-upstream origin my-pr
+git push --set-upstream origin my-new-pr

+jx create pullrequest \
-jx create pr -t "My PR" \
+    --title "My PR" \
-  --body "This is the text that describes the PR and it can span multiple lines" -b
+    --body "This is the text that describes the PR" \
+    --batch-mode
 ```

 * Open the link